rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 The team will work with you and your account team to determine and agree to any special requirements that you might have for pre-migration and post-migration instructions as we turn off and turn on your solution.
-The migration team will then be focused on successfully executing your instructions on the night of the migration.
+The migration team will focus on successfully executing your instructions on the night of the migration.

 We strongly encourage customers to back up their data, either by using the